Eagle Crest Resort, a short drive from downtown Redmond, Oregon, is a great place for family-friendly recreation.

 Eagle Crest Bicycle Loop Trail Map

-The mapped route above is a popular Eagle Crest bicycle route that starts at the Lakeside Sports Center off of William Lyche Drive, where there is plenty of parking.
+This popular Eagle Crest bicycle route starts at the Lakeside Sports Center off of William Lyche Drive, where there is plenty of parking.

 Most of the trails in this part of Eagle Crest are the narrower paths for pedestrians only, though you could certainly bike on the main roads if you wish to add some distance.